SakerElias/LLM_Classification_Finetuning/README.md

 ## 📊 Notebooks & Modeling Summary

+**EDA**
+In this notebook we perform a quick Exploratory Data Analysis to try to understand the nature of our dataset and which features could be useful for modelling, especially in step 1

 **step1.ipynb**
 The baseline model uses simple lexical and structural features (e.g., length, paragraph count, list usage, quotes) identified through exploratory data analysis (EDA).
 We train a multinomial **Logistic Regression** model using **Stratified K-Fold Cross-Validation** to ensure balanced evaluation across classes.